-Attainment continues to show year on year improvement with 79% of graduates in 2018 achieving a first or upper second class.
-When combined with an entry tariff profile that reflects the University's commitment to widening participation, this reflects the University's success in enabling students to achieve their potential and the Guardian University Guide 2018 ranked Leeds Trinity 4th for its 'value-added' score - which compares student's individual degree results with their entry qualifications to show how effective the teaching and support at an institution is.
+Attainment continues to be strong with 79% of graduates in 2019 achieving a first or upper second class.
+When combined with an entry tariff profile that reflects the University's commitment to widening participation, this reflects the University's success in enabling students to achieve their potential and the Guardian University Guide 2020 ranked Leeds Trinity 8th for its 'value-added' score - which compares student's individual degree results with their entry qualifications to show how effective the teaching and support at an institution is.